 Mastering is the final step of the production for a piece of music, the last filter before a song is ready for its releasing, this point is very important because is the last chance to fix those errors that have taken place during the mix, correcting the weak points and standing out the best ones, adding room, punch, depth, brightness, glue for a more homogeneous listening along a single or a full disc, definition and also that unique sound that brings up an intelligent/experienced use of top class analog gear combined with the best of the digital world.
 All this into an acoustically treated room controlled by an experienced engineer with extensive knowledge of their studio and a proper full range sound system.
-It doesn't matter if destination is either an Audio CD or digital distribution, your music will sound more competitive and it will translate much better on most audio playback systems.
+It doesn't matter if destination is an Audio CD, digital distribution, etc, your music will sound more competitive and it will translate much better on every audio playback systems.

 When the client requests this service, either on his own or advised by the mastering engineer, he provides to the studio a number of tracks, which can be single tracks as "Kick", "Pad", Lead, Vocal... or several group tracks.

 Unlike what happens in a mix, each track is not worked from scratch but processed from the settings done by the client, ie, each single track or group of tracks will retain all the processing you did during the mix, (eq, compression, delays, reverbs, etc), regardless of whether they are inserts per channel or bus sends, the engineer will work from them unless he asks to remove some specifically.

 Stem Mastering ensures you a higher quality final result on those mixes that aren't sounding as great as to be mastered yet in comparison with the result you would achieve on a regular/standard stereo mastering session.
 Please, make sure the stems are correctly aligned between them, so the engineer can load them into the project with no bad surprises.
 Once loaded they should play in sync from the very beginning to the end.